7RU7H/CTFs/HackTheBox/Retired-Machines/Silo/Silo-Helped-Through.md

 - Old OSCP like machine - not harder
 - Is Guided mode good
 Learnt:
-Beyond Root:
+- Sometimes just use metasploit forever and hope Beyond Root:
+- python2 in the near 2030s...
+- PATH and so libraries

 - [[Silo-Notes.md]]
 - [[Silo-CMD-by-CMDs.md]]